 How to begin thinking about growing a garden

 First, break down what kind of garden you want to have.
-Not only are there tons of different types of plants to choose from, but there are many different types of gardens that you can grow.
+There are tons of different types of plants to choose from, and there are many different types of gardens that you can grow.
 For the sake of time, let's break them down into edible or non-edible plants.
 Both serve their purposes, and thankfully, you can do both!
 Edible, of course, has a significant function in the sense that you can eat what you grow, so there is no wasted space.
 Non-edible garden plants are great for decoration and can keep certain critters at bay.

 Something to think about before you plant anything: what kinds of plants live symbiotically with each other?
-A symbiotic relationship, especially when talking about garden plants, can be detrimental to your plant's health.
+A symbiotic relationship can be detrimental to your plant's health, especially when discussing garden plants.
 For example, if you plant chilies next to flowering plants, deer and other creatures will be less likely to eat those flowering plants because of the chilies' presence.